BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Duality - There are 2 things (we don't know about their relations.
 Maybe 1 thing is better then the other)
 - Dualism - There a 2 things that are equally right

+#                  Praise and blame

+- Praise and Blame requires intellect

+#                  Positive vs Negative Law

+- Non-positive law - the law that exists on its own
+- Positive law - exists because of hte will of the legislator